1waterrj/farmr/README.md

 # farmr
-An IoT application for farming
+An IoT application for growing